-Body of missing US service member recovered in Niger
+Pentagon identifies fourth US soldier killed in Niger

 "Certainly to the soldiers in the fight it was combat," McKenzie added.

 The Pentagon is in the process of establishing a drone base just outside the city of Agadez in Niger in an effort to bolster regional counterterrorism efforts.
 The US has been using a local Nigerien airport while the base is under construction, according to US Africa Command.